Most Common Veteran Disabilities and How They are Rated

 These differing listings also offer different ranges of disability ratings.
 On two of these schedules, the lowest possible rating is 0%.
 The top ends of the schedules range from 30% to 60%.

-As of the most recent report, 1,502,563 veterans were receiving disability benefits for paralysis of the sciatic nerve, including 72,520 new recipients in 2023.
+As of the most recent report, 1,745,314 veterans were receiving VA disability benefits for paralysis of the sciatic nerve.
+However, just 86,121 new claims for this condition were approved in 2024, dropping the condition to # 7 on the list of newly-approved disabilities.

 Paralysis of the sciatic nerve is evaluated under 38 CFR §4.124a.
 The rating depends on the degree of paralysis, as follows: